Learning Peer Influence Probabilities with Linear Contextual Bandits

 We characterize all achievable rate pairs for this trade-off and show that no algorithm can achieve the optimal rates for both objectives simultaneously.
+Modeling influence with a linear bandit allows us to give trade-off guarantees and is consistent with existing diffusion literature that treats social influence as an additive aggregation of contextual signals~\cite{kempe-kdd-2003, aral-pnas-2009, he-neurips-2016}.

-Building on this theory, we propose \textbf{Influence Contextual Bandit} ($\Lhse$), a framework that alternates between uncertainty-guided exploration and reward-oriented exploitation. $\Lhse$ uses an objective-driven uncertainty threshold to decide when to explore uncertain edges versus exploit high-probability edges and employs a parameter $\beta$ to navigate the trade-off frontier.
-Our framework can incorporate various features, including node, edge, and network attributes, into the learning process.
+Building on this theory, we propose \textbf{Influence Contextual Bandit} ($\Lhse$), a framework that alternates between uncertainty-guided exploration and reward-oriented exploitation (Figure 1). $\Lhse$ uses an objective-driven uncertainty threshold to decide when to explore uncertain edges versus exploit high-probability edges and employs a parameter $\beta$ to navigate the trade-off frontier. $\Lhse$ differs from standard contextual bandits because in addition to optimizing rewards, it has a second objective, minimizing global estimation error and using $\beta$ to enforce systematic exploration of low-influence edges.
+Our framework can incorporate various features, including node, edge, and network attributes.